-Although IAPS was formally constituted 25 years ago, the emergence of the Association is earlier.
+Although IAPS was formally constituted in 1981, the emergence of the Association is earlier.
 Since the 1960s, there have been numerous developments in the field which started with the shared concerns of psychologists and architects who founded “Architectural Psychology”.
 Today the field has become more diversified and is often referred to as “People-Environment Studies” with theoretical and empirical contributions from several disciplines and professions.

 The emergence of IAPS roots

 Dalandhui is the name of the county retreat owned at that time by Strathclyde University, on the shores of Loch Lomond, a short drive north of Glasgow, UK.
 Its idyllic isolation made a curiously intense setting for the 50 or so people who met there for the first conference to introduce Architectural Psychology into Europe, over the weekend of 28th February to 2nd March 1969.
 David Canter, IAPS Founding Organizer, had organized what became known as the Dalandhui Conference.
 He had just completed his PhD on the psychological implications of open plan office design, after a degree in psychology at Liverpool University, UK.
 He was working as a psychologist within the School of Architecture at Strathclyde in the Building Performance Research Unit established by Tom Markus.
 So the label “Architectural Psychology” with a direct analogy to Educational or Industrial psychology seemed an obvious one for a conference to launch the new discipline they were developing.